A few years ago when I was young and dumb long before learning to use my head, I was lost and believed in the concept of marriage.

 I tend to get asked the inevitable question in most social gatherings

 "So when do you plan on settling down to get married?"

 My standard response is "When a woman gets clever enough to trick me into such an arrangement."

 To which they'll reply, "You're not getting any younger, you better hurry up!"

-At this point I hold my tongue and let them feel as though they are right because further response breaks into sermon about the benefits.
+At this point, I hold my tongue and let them feel as though they are right because further response breaks into a sermon about the benefits.

 It's the 'Jones Effect' from the way I see it.
 When I've asked women why they wish to get married, their usual response is "Because I want to get married."

-Upon further investigation, if a single woman's circle of friends is shrinking she will feel as though their missing out.
+Upon further investigation, if a single woman's circle of friends is shrinking she will feel as though they're missing out.
 So their reasons for wanting to be married are conformist at best.